There is a limit of one voucher per month, per household.

 The H.E.L.P.
 Program

-The H.E.L.P. program assists owners in retaining ownership of their pet.
+H.E.L.P.
+(Humane Emergency Link-Up Program) assists owners in retaining ownership of their pet.
 For emergency situations the program can assist with veterinary costs, temporary boarding of pets, pet deposits, etc. ($100 limit).
 Any Washington County resident who is currently experiencing a hardship due to the economic climate may qualify.
 Additional requirements are proof of financial hardship, such as unemployment benefits, proof of pending foreclosure, notice of bankruptcy, or workers’ compensation benefits.
 This program is dependent upon available funding.

 Temporary Pet Food Bank Assistance Program